What is Liquidation?

 Some of the key takeaways of the article are:

-- It is the process of dissolving a company by selling off its assets to settle its liabilities.
-The owners and the shareholders get to keep only what is left.
+- It is the process of dissolving a company by selling its assets to settle its liabilities.
+The owners and shareholders retain only the remaining amount.

 - It involves selling off inventory and other business assets, usually at steep discounts.

-- After Liquidation, the entity ceases to exist and is taken off the company registrar.
+- After liquidating, the entity ceases to exist, and authorities remove it from the company registrar.

 - Some of the significant reasons behind Liquidation include inadequate cash flow generation, poor operational performance, the exit of the investors, and indebtedness.